Ya-Hoo/Nerd/content/Notes/001 - Final/IB/Biology HL/A2.2 - Cell structure/Cell Theory.md

 	(supports 1)
 - Experiments by Francesco Redi and Louis Pasteur have demonstrated that cells cannot grow in sealed and sterile conditions (supports 2)
-- All living organisms observed have been found to have cells in them (supports 3)
+- All living organisms observed have been found to be made of cells and cell products (supports 3)